 While the majority of CBD oils don’t really differ all that much from one another, you will find – if you dig deep enough through the forums – that a few brands consistently pop up in terms of producing great results, and having exceptionally high levels of customer service.
 Here are some of the best CBD oils Reddit discusses, in no particular order:

-- CW Charlotte’s web: CW Hemp’s CBD line just might be the best-selling CBD products in America.
+- CW Charlotte’s Web: CW Hemp’s CBD line just might be the best-selling CBD products in America.
 The brand was founded by the now-legendary Stanley brothers, and each and every one of their tinctures is made with the high CBD cannabis strain, Charlotte’s Web.
-If you haven’t heard the story, Charlotte’s Web was named after Charlotte Figi, who was a six-year-old girl that was essentially cured Dravet’s Syndrome – one of the rarest and most debilitating forms of chronic epilepsy.
+If you haven’t heard the story, Charlotte’s Web was named after Charlotte Figi, a six-year-old girl that was essentially cured of Dravet’s Syndrome – one of the rarest and most debilitating forms of chronic epilepsy.
+Normally suffering from numerous seizures daily, after consuming CBD oil, her seizures decreased to zero in the first week and were immensely minimized thereafter.
 CW’s line of CBD products includes CBD oil, capsules, and hemp-infused topicals.

 This is another one of those answers that will vary wildly from person to person, and thus it can really help to hear what folks on Reddit are saying.
 Ultimately, it completely depends on what your preference is and what you are using CBD for.
 Based on reviews of dozens of separate forums and thousands of user comments, here are the most common ways of consuming CBD:

-- Swallow and ingest: It seems that even with the popularity of sublingual (under the tongue) drops, a lot of people choose to use CBD capsules to great effect.
-In fact, this may just be one of the most common way to take CBD, and if you’re looking for the ultimate in convenience (and/or hate the taste of raw hemp oil), the easy-to-swallow capsules may be your best bet.
+- Swallow and Ingest: It seems that even with the popularity of sublingual (under the tongue) drops, a lot of people choose to use CBD capsules to great effect.
+In fact, this may just be one of the most common ways to take CBD, and if you’re looking for ultimate convenience (and/or hate the taste of raw hemp oil), the easy-to-swallow and tasteless capsules may be your best bet.